-An echocardiogram (echo), also known as a cardiac ultrasound, uses sound waves to evaluate the anatomy and function of your child’s heart.
-It is one of the most commonly used tests in children for evaluation of heart disease.
+An echocardiogram (echo), also known as a cardiac ultrasound, uses sound waves to evaluate the anatomy and function of the heart.
+It is one of the most commonly used tests in the evaluation of heart disease.

 What is an echocardiogram?

 An echocardiogram is a safe and painless test that allows your doctor to evaluate the anatomy and function of the heart.
 Electrodes (small plastic stickers placed on the body) are used to check the heart’s rhythm while ultrasound technology produces an image of the heart to help your doctor determine how the blood is flowing.
 An echocardiogram is performed on patients of all ages and sizes, including newborns and fetuses.
 Your doctor can use the images from an echocardiogram to identity potential heart disease.

 - Transthoracic Echocardiogram: This is the standard type of echocardiogram that is performed with a handheld device, known as a transducer, which is placed on the patient’s chest while lying down.
 The transducer (a form of ultrasound technology) transmits high frequency sound waves that bounce off the heart structures and produce images and sounds that are used by your doctor to detect potential heart damage and disease.